Coopetition

 In my experience, most professional organizers are very happy to share resources and expertise with their colleagues and reap many rewards from doing so.
 I asked my client, Julie Stobbe, about her thoughts on the subject, and was so impressed that I invited her to share them here today as my guest blogger.

-Cooperating with someone in your line of business is a great way to get to know people, brainstorm and learn ideas and help each other with areas that you are weak in.
+Cooperating with someone in your line of business is a great way to get to know people, brainstorm, learn ideas and help each other with areas that you are weak in.

 When I decided to try coopetition, I did it on a project basis.
-I used it to help me to market better, because marketing is not my strength.
+I used it to help me be better at marketing because marketing is not my strength.

 I would think about something I would like to have (product development) or something I would like to do (offer a new service) and think about someone who had mentioned that they had an interest in the same thing.
 I would approach them with an idea and see if they were interested in working together to develop and implement the plan.
 It was nice to have a partner to walk the path with and hold my hand.